 As plants dry and turn brown, it may seem to a nature novice that they’re dying a slow, painful, and undignified death after a summer of glorious growth.
 Before they’re smooshed unceremoniously by snowbanks sometime in late fall, however, these plants have done something very important: spread seeds for the coming spring.
 Or, at the very least, they’ve produced fruit that has allowed humans to collect and save seeds, so as to grow the plant again in the next growing season.
 Not only is seed saving a means of achieving self-sufficient food production (or semi-self sufficient, depending on the scale of your operation), it’s a way to preserve the many obscure varieties of plants that have been cultivated by humans for generations.
 Today’s seed supply – including the hundreds and hundreds of varieties preserved by seed banks – includes only a small fraction of the thousands of varieties once cultivated for food.

 By learning to save seeds, children can take an active role in helping beautiful, delicious, and fascinating varieties of fruits and vegetables stick around – in our gardens, on our plates, and in our bellies – for generations to come.
 And in doing so, they’ll get lots of solid hands-on experience with gardening, plant anatomy, and proper seed (and perhaps food) preservation techniques.
 A handful of upcoming community events offer valuable opportunities for families to learn about seed saving and to participate in community-based seed saving projects.
 In attending an event (or two, or three), families are sure to learn skills and information, and will be able to build a foundation of knowledge upon which to begin their own seed saving practices.
-Additionally, local organizations, Backyard Seeds and Hilltown Seed Savers, are local resources for seeds and seed-saving information, educational programs, and support for beginning seed-savers.
+Additionally, local organizations, Red Gate Farm Seed Bank and Hilltown Seed Savers, are local resources for seeds and seed-saving information, educational programs, and support for beginning seed-savers.

 For further seed-related learning, check out these titles: